JulianG/bananatabs/doc/adr/0004-using-react-context.md

 ## Context

-There is a lot of prop-drilling in the current component tree.
+There was a lot of prop-drilling in the component tree.

-### Current Render Tree -- A lot of prop-drilling
+### Old Render Tree -- A lot of prop-drilling

 ```
 <App/>
   <BananaTabs />
-    <MainView /> (✅session, ❌sessionMutator, ❌windowMutator, ❌tabMutator, browserController)
+    <MainView /> (✅session, ❌sessionMutator, ❌windowMutator, ❌tabMutator, ✅browserController)
       <Title />
       <WindowListView />          (✅windows, ✅sessionMutator, ❌windowMutator, ❌tabMutator)
         <WindowView />            (✅window, ❌windowMutator, ❌tabMutator)